OutSystems/AzureARMTemplates/README.md

 **Notes:**

 - The Azure SQL Server admin username MUST BE different from the VM admin username or the deployment will fail.
 - When installing OutSystems 10 leave the Database Log parameter empty.

 ### 5. Single Environment

-This template deploys an OutSystems environment on a single virtual machine and two Azure SQL databases for the platform database and session database.
+This template deploys an OutSystems environment on a single virtual machine and the platform databases on Azure SQL.

 [![AzSQLController](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fdev%2FAzSQLController.json)